Codex Borbonicus

 The original page 13 of the Codex Borbonicus, showing the 13th trecena of the Aztec sacred calendar.
 This 13th trecena was under the auspices of the goddess Tlazolteotl, who is shown on the upper left wearing a flayed skin, giving birth to Cinteotl.
 The 13 day-signs of this trecena, starting with 1 Earthquake, 2 Flint/Knife, 3 Rain, etc., are shown on the bottom row and the right column.

 The Codex Borbonicus is an Aztec codex written by Aztec priests shortly before or after the Spanish conquest of the Aztec Empire.
 It is named after the Palais Bourbon in France and kept at the Bibliothèque de l'Assemblée Nationale in Paris.
 The codex is an outstanding example of how Aztec manuscript painting is crucial for the understanding of Mexica calendric constructions, deities, and ritual actions.

 History

 The Codex Borbonicus is one of a very few Aztec codices that survived the colonial Spanish inquisition.
 When the Spanish conquistadors (led by Hernán Cortés) entered Aztec cities, they would often find libraries filled with thousands of native works.
 However, most of the works were destroyed during the conquest.

-The Codex Borbonicus was acquired in 1826 for 1,300 golds francs at auction by a French Benedictine monk, deputy-curator of the library of the National Assembly, Pierre-Paul Druon.
+The Codex Borbonicus was acquired in 1826 for 1,300 gold francs at auction by a French Benedictine monk, deputy-curator of the library of the National Assembly, Pierre-Paul Druon.
 At the time, he sought out and entrusted many rare and valuable works to the French Parliament.
 The Codex is considered a French national treasure and has not been allowed to leave the country since the 1960s.